pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 # Strings

-Now we will learn something about strings.
+Now we will learn about strings.
-You already know how to write them into Python code.
+You already know how to write them in Python code.

 ```python
 'This is string'
 "And this is also string"
 ```

-Sometimes you will need string that is multipleline.
+Sometimes you will need a string that is multiple lines long.
-But you can write string only on one line in Python (you can actually write on more lines but the text would appear just on one).
+But you can write strings only on one line in Python (you can actually write on more lines but the text would appear on just one).

-You can write into your text special character that means new line `\n`:
+In your text, you can use a special character that means new line `\n`:

 ```python
 print('Hello word\nHow are you?')
 ```
-Backslash allows us to write characters which we can't easily on keyboard.
+A backslash allows us to write characters which we can't easily write on the keyboard.
-It also allows us to write both types of quotes into the text.
+The backslash also allows us to use both types of quotes in one piece of text.

 ```python
 print('"Don\'t do it", said dad.')
 print("\"Don't do it\", said dad.")
 ```

-Backward slashes can also add exotic characters that you do not have on the keyboard.
+Backward slashes can also insert exotic characters that you do not have on the keyboard.
 Fancy characters can be written as `\N` and a character name in compound ("curly") brackets.
-For example following characters
+Try for example the following characters
 (some might not work for your system):

 ```python